 You will require gloves to protect your hands during your gorilla trek.
 As you move in this forest, remember that it can get slippery and somehow you need to hold on some plants, trees or even climbing trees.
 These gloves will, therefore, protect you from germs and other items that may scratch your hands.

 Bwindi Impenetrable National Park is a tropical rain forest and as such, rain is received throughout the whole year.
 You will never tell when it is going to rain so you need a rain jacket for this.
 Many clients prefer traveling in drier months of June, July, August, and the beginning of September and try to avoid rainy seasons of March, April, and May.

 You are required to have long-sleeved trousers/shirts for your gorilla trekking.
 Please ensure that you tack in your trousers in your hiking boots to avoid insects such as safari ants entering your trousers.
 Jeans and Kachi trousers can do this better.

 Gorilla trekking can take from 30 minutes to eight or so hours and that’s why a certain level of fitness is required.
 To add on that, we advise that you carry some energy giving snacks as supplements.
 Before departing from your lodge, you need to carry your packed lunch and lots of drinking water, as you never know when you will return.

 Cameras and extra batteries

-Photography is an important component of your safari and thus make sure that you have your camera ready, charge your batteries very well and if necessary, carry extra batteries as you will need to take as many photographs in the one hour you will have with the gorillas.
+Photography is an important component of your safari and thus makes sure that you have your camera ready, charge your batteries very well and if necessary, carry extra batteries as you will need to take as many photographs in the one hour you will have with the gorillas.
 Please make sure that you switch off your flash while taking gorilla photographs.

 Hat and Sun Glasses

-If it is hot, please carry a hat to protect you from the strong sunrays.
+If it is hot, please carry a hat to protect you from the strong sun rays.
 You may also need to carry some sunglasses too.
 These are extra optional.